 I am Rick Boks, a 22 year old Computer Science Master's student at Leiden University.
 The Master's programme I am currently following focuses on Artificial Intelligence.
 Thank you for visiting my webpage.
 Currently, it contains some information about me.
 I am planning to maintain a blog on this website soon.

 When not studying, I can often still be found tinkering with computers.
-I am a big Linux enthusiast, and enjoy automating daily tasks with shell scripts.
-I also like endlessly tweaking and configuring the great free and open source software I use everyday, such as Vim, (Oh My) Zsh, qutebrowser, neomutt, and dwm.
-It should also be mentioned that I use Arch, btw.
+I am a big Linux enthusiast (specifically Arch Linux), and enjoy automating daily tasks with shell scripts.
+I also like endlessly tweaking and configuring the great free and open source software I use everyday, such as Vim, fish, qutebrowser, neomutt, and dwm.
+I am very invested in digital privacy, and try to stay away from using services from companies like Google and Microsoft by self-hosting wherever possible.
+Projects like Nextcloud, Jellyfin and Searx helped me accomplish this.

-This project continued after receiving my Bachelor's degree, by defining a hybrid algorithm framework, using which thousands of hybrid PSO/DE algorithms can be generated.
-I ended up writing a paper about it with my supervisors, which was accepted at the GECCO 2020 conference, where I will present digitally soon.
+This project continued after receiving my Bachelor's degree, by creating a hybrid algorithm framework, using which thousands of hybrid PSO/DE algorithms can be generated.
+I ended up writing a paper about it with my supervisors, which was accepted at the GECCO 2020 conference, where I presented digitally due to the COVID-19 pandemic.
 The paper is available on arXiv.
 Now, I am following the Master's programme 'Computer Science: Advanced Data Analytics', with a specialization in Artificial Intelligence.
 Some of the topics I learned a lot about in the first year, among many others, are: deep learning and neural networks, reinforcement learning, swarm algorithms, evolutionary algorithms, robotics, and competitive programming.
-I will be starting the final year of my studies this September.
+My second year has so far consisted of a research project on boundary constraint handling in Differential Evolution algorithms, and I am currently working on my Master's thesis, which will focus on adaptive selection of operators in optimization algorithms.

 > employment history

-- Currently: Teaching Assistant for the cource 'Natural Computing' @ Leiden Universiy
+- Currently: Teaching Assistant for the course 'Natural Computing' @ Leiden Universiy

 - 2020: Teaching Assistant for the course 'Artificial Intelligence' @ Leiden University